vtex-apps/release-notes/docs/2019-week-39-40/user-identifier-extension.md

 This Login component improvement is available from version **2.16.0**.

-Also, do not forget to check out the Login component [documentation](https://vtex.io/docs/app/vtex.login) to understand the new feature functionalities and limitations, in addition to seeing an example of an extension app for this scenario.
+:eyes: Do not forget to check out the Login component [documentation](https://vtex.io/docs/app/vtex.login) to understand the new feature functionalities and limitations, in addition to seeing an example of an extension app for this scenario.